(CNN) -- Here's a look at the life of Academy Award winning actress Joan Fontaine.

 Other Facts: Both parents were British.

-She is the younger sister of actress Olivia de Havilland.
+She was the younger sister of actress Olivia de Havilland.

 Her mother, actress Lillian Fontaine, began encouraging the sisters' rivalry at an early age.